 Just like a plumber or carpenter, as riders we need a tool box to help us on the job.
 Do you have enough tools in your tool box?
 Do you know exactly what they do and can you find them blind?
-Any instructor’s job is it to teach you the art of the trade, which … Continue reading What is in your toolbox?
+Any instructor’s job is to teach you the art of the trade, which includes … Continue reading What is in your toolbox?

 The counter bend is a great exercise to help the horse become supple and through.
-Suppleness comes from lateral, thoroughness from longitudinal.
+Suppleness comes from lateral, throughness from longitudinal.
 By asking for the counter bend I make my horse more responsive to the inside leg.
 The biggest mistake made in this exercise is to use too much inside hand and try to … Continue reading Counterbend

 Our experienced and green horses learn to move off the leg with energy and impulsion.
-We need this impulsion to than meet the hand so we can create positive tension between leg and hand to where the horse comes off the leg and arrives in the hand.
+We need this impulsion to then meet the hand so we can create positive tension between leg and hand to where the horse comes off the leg and arrives in the hand.
 The degree to which the rider asks the … Continue reading Leg To Hand